Skip to main content

 Can I limit which indices are monitored?

 Yes.
-Change indices: ["_all"] to a specific list: indices: ["my-index-*", "logs-*"].
-This reduces the volume of index-level metrics for clusters with many indices.
+Change indices: ["_all"] to a specific list, for example indices: ["my-index-*", "logs-*"].
+This scopes which indices emit index-level series; cluster and node metrics are unaffected.

 What's Next?